Vresse-sur-Semois The Little Switzerland of Namur

 🌿 The Epic of Semois Tobacco

-Tobacco Sheds: Wooden Cathedrals
+Tobacco Drying Sheds: Wooden Cathedrals

-Characteristics of the Sheds
+Characteristics of the Drying Sheds

-• Tall structures built of wood
+• High structures built in wood

 • Pivoting mechanisms for air circulation